maulafaza/Coding-Standards/wp/plugin-creation/README.md

 <sup>Status: **recommendation**</sup>

-Plugin SHOULD NOT depend on other plugins to make it easy to add and remove.
+For efficiency, plugin SHOULD NOT depend on other plugins.

 ### One Plugin for One Business